thnglee/Hanoi-Bike-Day/README.md

 # Hanoi Bike Day

-A modern Android application that helps cyclists in Hanoi plan their rides based on weather conditions and air quality.
+A simple Android application that helps cyclists in Hanoi plan their rides based on weather conditions and air quality.
 The app provides a comprehensive view of daily weather forecasts along with biking suitability scores and air quality information.
+Weather API: OpenWeatherMap

 ## Features